anilkumbalam/tenet-content/articles/wp4-link-budgets.md

 - Receiver front-end bandwidth (necessarily)

-> It is the bandwidth after spreading, determined primarily by chip rate.
+It is the bandwidth after spreading, determined primarily by chip rate.
 This represents how much the signal is expanded before transmission and compressed during correlation at the receiver.
 Although the received power may lie below the thermal noise floor, correlation aligns the structured signal energy while noise remains uncorrelated.

->
-> This effectively improves usable $E_{b}/N_{0}$.
+This effectively improves usable $E_{b}/N_{0}$.
 Processing gain does not create energy.
 It redistributes energy across bandwidth and time.
 Spread-spectrum improves detectability without increasing transmit power.

-**Noise-Limited vs Interference-Limited Regimes**
+## Noise-Limited vs Interference-Limited Segments

-> Wireless systems operate in two broad regimes.
+Wireless systems operate in two broad segments.

->
-> **Noise-Limited:**
+**Noise-Limited:**

 - *GNSS*